Formula-G

 Formula-G or Turkish Solar Car Grand Prix is a solar car championship.
 The last race was done in Ankara, Turkey in 2007.
 The first and second positions in this year was held by the teams of Istanbul Technical University.
 The third place was held by Sakarya University.
 The 2005 and 2006 races were both held in Istanbul Park, Turkey, the former being held on 30 August.

 Results

-SOCRATR from Istanbul University have won the race in 2009.
+SOCRATR from Istanbul University won the race in 2009.